coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iii-operation/verifying-stake-pool-operation.md

 ## Querying Stakes<a href="#stakes" id="stakes"></a>

-Using your stake pool ID, at any time you can query the blockchain to display the stakes delegated to your pool using the following command:
+Using your stake pool ID and the following command, you can query the Cardano blockchain at any time to display the stakes delegated to your pool:

 {% tabs %}
 {% tab title="block producer node" %}